 Beowulf Boritt Design

-He and his work have been called "feverishly inventive" (New York Times), "Visionary" (Playbill), "miraculous" (New Yorker) and "a genius guy who does crazy sets."
+He and his work have been called "feverishly inventive" (New York Times), "visionary" (Playbill), "miraculous" (New Yorker), "a scene-stealing master builder" (Architectural Digest), "unapologetically daring" (Town and Country) , and "a genius guy who does crazy sets."
 (Mel Brooks).

-Off-Broadway, he has designed over one hundred shows, including Kenny Leon's production of Much Ado About Nothing and Dan Sullivan's Coriolanus for Shakespeare in the Park, Fiddler On The Roof (in Yiddish) directed by Joel Grey, the original production of Jason Robert Brown’s The Last Five Years for director Daisy Prince, Mike Birbiglia's The New One, Sleepwalk With Me, My Girlfriend's Boyfriend, and Thank God For Jokes for Seth Barrish, and Strindberg’s Miss Julie for director Scott Schwartz.
+Off-Broadway, he has designed over one hundred shows, including Kenny Leon's productions of Hamlet and Much Ado About Nothing, Saheem Ali and Jocelyn Bioh’s Merry Wives, and Dan Sullivan's Coriolanus for Shakespeare in the Park, Fiddler On The Roof (in Yiddish) directed by Joel Grey, the original production of Jason Robert Brown’s The Last Five Years for director Daisy Prince, Mike Birbiglia's The New One, Sleepwalk With Me, My Girlfriend's Boyfriend, and Thank God For Jokes for Seth Barrish, and Strindberg’s Miss Julie for director Scott Schwartz.

 He designed Warren Carlyle's 2018 production of Jerome Robbins: Something To Dance About and Lynne Taylor Corbett’s 2011 production of the Brecht/Weill Seven Deadly Sins for the New York City Ballet.